Chen21697/CNN-Note/CNN-Note.md

 <center><img src="https://github.com/Chen21697/CNN-Note/blob/master/Image/CNN9.png" width="60%"></center>

-**Each filter considers all three channel when it is doing the convolution(RGB), therefore, the output for each filter will also has three channels**.
+**Each filter considers all three channels(RGB) when it is doing the convolution, therefore, the output for each filter will also has three channels**.

 #### Max Pooling
 What max pooling does is subsampling.
 If we get a 4\*4 matrix from previous convolution layer, we then group the matrix by 4 parameters and then either select the maximum or calculate the average in each group.